ppadjin/text-guided-marbles/README.md

 This is the fork of the **Dynamic Gaussian Marbles for Novel View Synthesis of Casual Monocular Videos** official repo. [[Paper](https://arxiv.org/pdf/2406.18717)] [[Project Page](https://geometry.stanford.edu/projects/dynamic-gaussian-marbles.github.io/)]

 This project enables entering a text prompt that changes the Dynamic scene recorded from a monocular camera.
+It implements the iterative method for dataset change using the ideas from the Instruct-GS2GS paper (https://instruct-gs2gs.github.io/).

 Training View Tracking   |  Novel View Synthesis
 -------------------------|-------------------------
 ![](media/spiral_render_original.gif) | ![](media/spiral_render_edited.gif)

-## Changelog
-- Oct.
-21st, 2024: v0.2: Better models updated data loading. **Old checkpoints and datasets from v0.1 will not work with this version!**
-- Sep.
-10th, 2024: v0.1: initial release of code.

 ## Installation